menandmice/micetro_docs/guides/user-manual/dns_records.rst

 3. Fill in the required information and custom fields, if there are any.

-   * For A records, an autocomplete behavior helps finding a free IP address in a network.
+   * For A records, an autocomplete behavior helps find a free IP address in a network.

    * When you enter the first digits of a network, you'll see a list of networks to choose from.